jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-01-31-review-reflection-of-glory-escape-the-dream.md

 12. Escape the Dream 8:58

 <hr>
 **Reflection of Glory** is a solo project, the music is written, recorded, and produced by *Barry Dreier*. **Escape the Dream** is his latest effort.
 What came to mind was that Theocracy also began as a solo project by Matt Smith.
 So what can we expect from this project?
 At least quality symphonic power metal.

-This is the sophomore album of **Reflection of Glory**, the other debut being **Reborn**.
+This is the sophomore original album of **Reflection of Glory**, with the debut being **Reborn**.
 The quality of this album is impressive, especially for this is a one-man project.
 The sound but also the instrumentation is from a high level.
 I had to get used to the vocals because it is somewhat different compared to many other power metal bands.
-Barry has a more tenor sound and it's less high-pitched than many other bands.
+Barry has a more tenor sound, it's less high-pitched than many other bands.
 But this is maybe a great way to distinguish yourself from other bands in this genre.
 And actually, he has a pleasant voice.
 Certain parts sound heavenly.

 The opener of this album is an extremely long one.
 It is called **The Hound of Heaven**, a song with a majestic opener.
 And many various instrumental passages without sounding repetitive.
 A great song to set the mood for the album.
 You will hear some more orchestral parts later on this album. **The Hound of Heaven** and **Battle of the Alphas** are the songs with the more orchestral passages and influences.